 We consider as variable system a system that can be tailored by the system producer according to individual clients’ needs.
 All variants of a variable system are developed within one development process.
 In addition to the standard development tasks the process must also provide the means to tailor the system, i.e. to derive the client specific variant of the system.
 This may happen at different stages, also known as (variance) binding times.

 Variability is embodied in variation points.
 Consider as example a requirements document.
 A requirement toward a variable system may be optional.
-In this case two system variants can be formed by either selecting or deselecting the requirement.
+In this case, two system variants can be formed by either selecting or deselecting the requirement.
 A set of requirements may be alternatives, then each selection of one of these requirements forms one system variant.
-Finally a requirement may contain a parameter, then each value that can be selected for this parameter yields a system variant.
+Finally, a requirement may contain a parameter, and then each value that can be selected for this parameter yields a system variant.

-The same definition of variation points holds for all other artifacts that are created in the development process – be it analysis or design models such as the views defined in the SPES-XT meta model, test specifications, code, documentation, or whatever.
+The same definition of variation points holds for all other artifacts that are created in the development process – be it analysis or design models such as the views defined in the meta model, test specifications, code, documentation, or whatever.
 In each artifact there may be optional elements, alternative elements, and parameterized elements.

 We do not specify here how these variation points are represented in the artifacts.
 Some artifact formats support the definition of variation points, in other cases appropriate means have to be added.
 This obviously also has an impact on the tools that are used to create and manage the artifacts.
 In some cases they are capable to express variation points.
 In other cases adaptors have to be built in order to incorporate variation points.